Kuala Lumpur: Etymology

 Jamek Mosque at the confluence of the Gombak (left) and Klang rivers.
 The earliest settlement of Kuala Lumpur developed on the eastern side of the river bank (to the right in this picture).

 Kuala Lumpur means "muddy confluence" in Malay: kuala is the point where two rivers join, or an estuary, and lumpur means "mud".
 One suggestion is that it was named after Sungai Lumpur ("muddy river"); in the 1820s, a place named Sungei Lumpoor was said to be the most important tin-producing settlement on the Klang River.
 However, Kuala Lumpur lies at the confluence of the Gombak and Klang rivers and therefore should be called Kuala Gombak, since the kuala is typically named after the river that joins a larger river or the sea.
-Some have argued that Sungai Lumpur extended to the confluence, therefore, the point where it joined the Klang River would be Kuala Lumpur, although this Sungai Lumpur is said to be another river joining the Klang River 1 mi upstream from the Gombak confluence, or perhaps located to the north of the Batu Caves area.
+Some have argued that Sungai Lumpur extended to the confluence, therefore, the point where it joined the Klang River would be Kuala Lumpur.
+This Sungai Lumpur is speculated to be Treacher Valley Stream that joined the Klang River 1 mi upstream from the Gombak confluence near Bukit Nanas, or perhaps a river located to the north of the Batu Caves area.

-It has also been proposed that Kuala Lumpur was originally named Pengkalan Lumpur ("muddy landing place"), in the same way that Klang was once called Pengkalan Batu ("stone landing place"), but became corrupted into Kuala Lumpur.
+It has also been proposed that Kuala Lumpur was originally named Pengkalan Lumpur ("muddy landing place"), but became corrupted into Kuala Lumpur.
 Another theory says that it was initially a Cantonese word, lam-pa, meaning "flooded jungle" or "decayed jungle".
 There is no firm contemporary evidence for these suggestions other than anecdotes, however.
 The name may also be a corrupted form of an earlier forgotten name.